exercism/v3/languages/csharp/exercises/concept/namespaces/.docs/introduction.md

 }
 ```

-You can alias a namespace with the syntax `using My = MySpace;` and then use the alias anywhere that the namespace could be used.
+You can alias a namespace with the syntax `using MyAlias = MySpace;` and then use the alias anywhere that the namespace could be used.